darktasevski/CompSci/Math/negative_numbers.md

 ## Multiplying negative numbers

-> Myltiplying negative with negative always yields a positive value Myltiplying negative with positive always yields a negative number
+> Multiplying negative with negative always yields a positive value Multiplying negative with positive always yields a negative number

 TODO: Some examples